carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 to communicate?
 What if Zoom fails to work (e.g. your internet connection fails)?**

 It is very important to test your internet connection beforehand and to make sure that you as a host can communicate.
 The host is the session leader and should have a stable connection.
-If, however, when you test your connection, you find that you do not have a good connection, contact the community via [our communication channels](#communication-and-collaboration-spaces) to find out if someone could take over as host for the session.
+If, however, when you test your connection, you find that you do not have a good connection, contact the community via {{"[our communication channels ]({}/resources/communications)"}} to find out if someone could take over as host for the session.

 **What if no one shows up?**